klieret/ddss-llm-inference-platform/docs/roadmap.md

 A breakdown of the functionality we aim to provide in stages:

 1. Command-line Deployment (no special infrastructure needed)
-2. GUI Deployment (integration with RC infrastructure needed)
+2. Deployment of the LLM via web-based graphical user interface (GUI)
 3. "Supported" GUI Interaction

 ## Status